voyd-lang/voyd/reference/functions.md

 ## Function Overloading

-Void functions can be overloaded.
+Voyd functions can be overloaded.
 Provided that function overload can be unambiguously distinguished via their parameters and return type.

 ```voyd
 fn sum(a: i32, b: i32)